The Canvas

 • Move together — Drag the header to move every member at once.
 Members that are individually locked stay put.

 Groups behave like a label, not a wall: marquee selection and clicks still pass through the frame to whatever is inside, so they never get in the way of normal canvas work.
-Copy/paste, -drag duplication, workspace export/import, cross-workspace clone, and undo/redo all preserve group membership — including connections between members.
+Copy/paste, Alt-drag duplication, workspace export/import, cross-workspace clone, and undo/redo all preserve group membership — including connections between members.

 Note